leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001B_BAL - Narratology Introduction.md

   - Notes how <mark style="background: #FFF3A3A6;">different rhetorical categories of description have been used to characterize various historical periods and narrative styles.</mark>

 - **Key Idea:**
-  - <mark style="background: #FFF3A3A6;">The rhetoric of description in narrative texts plays a critical role in shaping the reader's perception, with motivation and rhetorical strategies used to integrate descriptions seamlessly into the narrative.</mark> Different types of descriptive rhetoric, ranging from objective encyclopaedic details to complex metaphoric structures, contribute to the narrative's believability and stylistic characteristics.
+  - <mark style="background: #FFF3A3A6;">The rhetoric of description in narrative texts plays a critical role in shaping the reader's perception, with motivation and rhetorical strategies used to integrate descriptions seamlessly into the narrative.</mark> Different types of descriptive rhetoric, ranging from objective encyclopedic details to complex metaphoric structures, contribute to the narrative's believability and stylistic characteristics.

 ### Key Words

-####
+#### Descriptive Motivation
 |Term|Definition|
 |---|---|
 |**Descriptive Rhetoric**|Techniques in narratives for describing elements, varying from factual to metaphorical styles.|